 The cause of this oxidation is not moisture but UV light.
 We can prevent this by adding a UV resistant additive in the coloring process.

 The first solution is protecting the surface of the parts with a spray coating.
 Just like you would protect metals with a layer of paint, the same can be done for plastics.
 A spray coating is used to seal the parts resulting in a surface layer of industrial lacquer.
 Giving the parts a nice finish and protection against UV.

 For technical parts however, a coating is not always the ideal solution.
 It adds an extra layer, which you need to account for in your dimensions and tolerances.
 Coated parts need to be handled with care to prevent damaging or chipping the coating.
 Another type of treatment sidesteps this obstacle.
 Our option two.

 Just like we can impregnate your parts with a color dye, we can impregnate parts with a UV stabilizer.
 Or even a combination of both.

-Under the influence of pressure and heat, the UV stabilizer, as well as the color dye penetrate the surface of the part.
+Under the influence of pressure and heat the UV stabilizer, as well as the color dye, penetrate the surface of the part.
 The molecules of the stabilizer react when exposed to UV light and protect the color and the plastic itself.

-The result is measures in a so called ISO11507 exposure test.
+The result is measured in a so called ISO11507 exposure test.
 This test measures the ‘light fastness’ of the colors, at the start of the test and after 500 hours of UV exposure.
 The color deviation is graded on a scale of 1 to 5, where 5 means no deviation and 1 means the color has completely faded.